Formation of oyster mushroom primordia - features and photos

 4. How long does it take for primordia to appear on the block?

-What is primordia?
+What are primordia?

 What are hyphal knots?